This guide is based on UK law. It was last updated in September 2010.

 Unsolicited commercial email (spam)

-The UK's main law for dealing with spam is the Privacy and Electronic Communications Regulations 2003, which implemented an EU Directive.
-It requires businesses generally to have prior consent before sending unsolicited commercial email to "individual subscribers".
-In effect that bans spam to addresses like john.smith@hotmail.com but does not ban spam to john-smith@company.com, the latter being a "corporate subscriber".
-These issues are explained more fully in OUT-LAW's guide on Email marketing: the UK laws.
+The UK's main law for dealing with spam is the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR).
+It requires businesses to have prior consent before sending unsolicited commercial email to "individual subscribers" unless the recipient's contact details have been obtained in the course of the sale or negotiation for the sale of a product or services.
+In effect the PECR bans spam to addresses like [email protected] but does not ban spam to [email protected], the latter being a "corporate subscriber".
+The Committee of Advertising Practice Code (CAP Code) allows the marketing of business products without explicit consent only to corporate subscribers and their named employees.

 The E-commerce Directive gave Member States discretion to allow or forbid spam.
 This area of law is also excluded from the country of origin principle.
 So, while some spam is lawful in the UK, it is not lawful in, for example, Italy.
 A UK business cannot rely on UK law to justify the spamming of Italian consumers.